 The few who have tried THCP suggest its effects were 5 to 10 times stronger than regular Delta-9 THC.

-THCP has a similar molecular structure as THC isomers like Delta-9, Delta-9, and Delta-10.
-However, these THC isomers have five carbon atoms on their alkyl side chains, while THCP contains a seven-atom side chain.
+THCP has a similar molecular structure as Delta-8, Delta-9, and Delta-10.
+However, these THC molecules have five carbon atoms on their alkyl side chains, while THCP contains a seven-atom side chain.
 According to the Italian report, the two additional atoms might explain THCP’s stronger binding affinity and effects.